jcai8649/restaurant_page/README.md

 # restaurant_page
-A dynamic landing page with selectable options for menu, contact, and homepage.
+A dynamic landing page with selectable options for menu, contact, and homepage using purely HTML & CSS.